arlek777/TravelPlanner/README.md

 # TravelPlanner

 It's my pet project which is designed to practice with new stack of web technologies: ASP.NET Core, Angular 2, RxJs.
-It's designed to make it easier to organize team trips.
+The main purpose is to make it easier to organize trips with your friends.

 # Detailed Description